pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_non-interactively/chapter.md

 ### Example: Creating a Control Policy to Run a Playbook Service on VM Power Off

-In this example we'll create a control policy that runs a playbook when a VM is powered off.
+In this example we'll create a control policy that runs a playbook when a web service VM is powered off.
 The control action will invoke a playbook service to remove a web service VM from a load balancer pool.
 The playbook will run on localhost (the CFME appliance).

 The control action in created in the usual manner from the **Control -> Actions -> All Actions -> Configuration** (button)  **-> Add a new Action** menu option.